Food for the body is not enough. There must be food for the soul.

 This bistro has only been open for 6 months but quickly made waves in TTDI.
 The restaurant is modern and cosy, with an open kitchen that makes you feel like you’re at a friend’s house for dinner.

-They have a great selection of craft beer, although unfortunately they don’t serve wine [yet – hopefully]- but you can BYO with no corkage fee.
+They have a great selection of craft beer, although unfortunately they don’t serve wine [yet – hopefully]- but you can BYO with a small corkage fee.

 Note: They’re closed on Sunday and Monday.
 It’s best to reserve as they can get busy at weekends!